metabase/metabase/docs/embedding/sdk/appearance.md

 ### Customizing loader and error components

-You can provide your own components for loading and error states by specifying `loaderComponent` and `errorComponent` as a prop to `MetabaseProvider`.
+You can provide your own components for loading and error states by specifying `loaderComponent` and `errorComponent` as props to `MetabaseProvider`.

 ```tsx
 import { MetabaseProvider, StaticDashboard } from "@metabase/embedding-sdk-react";